Spudos/Pure-Drive-Fitness/readme.md

 Imagery should focus on being aspirational showing customers how they can end up looking if they sign up with the client

+### Favorites page

+This page is a combines the goals of the previous pages.
+It aims to give the customer confidence that the client is knowledgeable but is presented as the client’s favourite ways to help you, so it feels more personal and friendly

+### Booking and pricing

+This page will show the various types of session and the price for each session

+This will also give information on how to book sessions

 ### About me page

 This page is about introducing the client to the customer

 People often feel nervous about signing up with a Personal Trainer, so it is important to show that the client is a friendly and likable person who really wants to help the customer with their personal journey

-### Favorites page

-This page is a combines the goals of the previous pages.  it aims to give the customer confidence that the client is knowledgeable but is presented as the client’s favourite ways to help you, so it feels more personal and friendly

-### Sign up page
+### Contact page

 We will include a simple sign-up form that does not require too much information so that there are few barriers to the sign up

 We want to gather just enough information for the client to be able to contact the customer and begin the process of arranging session

+We will include location information in the form of google maps and an address

 ### Footer

 The footer will include links to social media (Instagram, Facebook, X) as the client will update customers on events via these mediums

 ## Testing